 |Product||Adobe Experience Manager

-Adobe Experience Manager 6.5 is an upgrade release to the Adobe Experience Manager 6.4 code base.
+Adobe Experience Manager 6.4 is an upgrade release to the Adobe Experience Manager 6.3 code base.
 It provides new and enhanced functionality, key customer fixes, high priority customer enhancements and general bug fixes oriented toward product stabilization.
-It also includes Adobe Experience Manager 6.4 Service Pack releases up to SP4.
+It also includes all Adobe Experience Manager 6.3 feature pack, hot fix, and service pack releases.

 The list below provides an overview - while the subsequent pages list the full details.